Skip to main content

 5. Funding Strategies

 Most startups require external funding to scale.
 Your financial plan should outline how much capital you need, how it will be used, and the funding sources you plan to tap into (e.g., angel investors, venture capital, loans, or crowdfunding).
+The SBA funding guide details federal loan and investment programs for new firms.
+As you model runway, pair your funding strategy with realistic revenue benchmarks and a playbook for small business financial success.

 6. Risk Assessment and Contingency Planning